simonespa/apprenticeship-project-assessment/README.md

 - The project report should be in the form of a paper based or electronic report.
 - All work relating to the project report must be started and completed during the EPA period.
-- The project report will comprise of a written report with a word count of 5,000 words.
-A tolerance of plus or minus 10% is allowed.
+- The project report will comprise of a written report with a word count of 5,000 words plus/minus a tolerance of 10% [4500, 5500] is allowed.
 Appendices, references, diagrams and tables will not be included in this total.

 The format of the project report should be: